thames

 • Pubs You Gotta Check Out: London’s The Churchill Arms or Edinburgh’s The Elephant House.

 The UK’s a killer lineup of museums and art galleries—guess what?
 A bunch of them won’t even charge you to get in.
-Use your afternoon to soak up all sorts of cool stuff from history, art, to all the cultural vibes.
+Use your afternoon to soak up a variety of cool experiences, from history and art to the vibrant cultural scene.

 • British Museum, London: Check out cool stuff from around the globe, like the Rosetta Stone.